JannikB5825/Shoc/README.md

 ## Firmware

 The Firmware can be found in the official QMK-Repository.
-The Default Firmware comes with a Bongo Cat WPM counter.
+The Bongo Firmware comes with a Bongo Cat WPM counter.
 Full credit for it goes to [u/Pop-X-](https://www.reddit.com/user/Pop-X-/).

 [<img src="assets/Logo.png" width="40%"/>](Logo.png)